Last Updated on September 14, 2023 by Goya

 Over the course of an average winter, roughly 3 to 4 meters of snow blankets the mountain range, providing a solid base for the skiing season.

-Despite concerns that global climate change could affect snowfall in the area — and everywhere else in Europe this year, to be honest — Pamporovo’s ski industry appears to remain resilient, with recent reports indicating little or no change in average annual precipitation over the last decade.
+Despite concerns that global climate change could affect snowfall in the area — and everywhere else in Europe this year, to be honest — Pamporovo’s ski industry appears to remain resilient, with recent reports indicating little or no change in Pamporovo weather in terms of average annual precipitation over the last decade.

 #2: Pamporovo Webcam

-Want to check out the snow for yourself before your head for some skiing in Pamporovo?
-Then you may want to click here for the live Pamporovo webcam feed.
+Want to check out the snow for yourself before you head for some skiing in Pamporovo?
+Then you may want to check out the live Pamporovo webcam feed.

 #3: What to Wear in Pamporovo in Winter?